 The international aspect of the program could be enhanced.

+The college may capitalise the demand from professionals to receive Diplomas that are needed to their working environment.

-The college participates in Student exchange programs with other European Erasmus collaborating institutions, however this possibility has not been fully capitalized.
+Moreover, the college can participate in Student exchange programs with other collaborating institutions.

-The links of the college to the local industry/ market could be improved.
-This could provide students the opportunity to find employment after graduation and would add to the industry/market link of the program.
-Also, possible internships for current foreign students would add value to the program and would improve the already good reputation of the college in the market.
+The interaction between the college and the local industry/market can be improved.
+This may provide students the opportunity to find internship and employment during and after graduation, adding that way to the industry/market linkage with the program.
+Possible internship program for foreign students would add value to the program and would improve the current reputation of the college in the market.
+For professionals participating to the Diploma program, that would be a good opportunity to interact with other segments in the emarket.